All about PrEP for HIV Prevention

 Still have questions?

 We recommend talking it over with your provider.
 If they do write you a prescription for PrEP, the team at Alto can support you through the process of obtaining your medication.
 Our pharmacists are always here to answer your questions, from how to take it to what to do if you miss a dose.
 We’ll also deliver your prescription for free, send you quarterly lab reminders, and show you how to use the Alto app to set up daily reminders to take your pill.

 If it’s right for you, the decision to take PrEP is an important commitment to your health and well-being.
 We’ll be here to make sure the next steps are as easy as possible.

 We want to support you in preparing for your best health.
-Our team is available 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; call or text 1-800-874-5881, or download the mobile app for secure messaging.
+Our team is available to answer your questions from 6 am - 9 pm PT Monday - Friday, and 7 am - 6 pm PT on weekends; reach out by phone at 1-800-874-5881 or download the mobile app for secure messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.